-In October 2017, the FCCN Unit started the construction of a new generation national education and research network.
-The RCTS100 project, whose execution ended at the end of 2022, has been extending the optical fiber infrastructure and ensuring the technological upgrade of the Science, Technology and Society Network (RCTS).
-At the same time, it has enabled the internal networks of nine public higher education entities to be enabled internally and to respond to the challenge of the digital divide.
+In October 2017, the Unit FCCN began building a next-generation national education and research network.
+The RCTS100 project, which ends at the end of 2022, has been extending the fiber optic infrastructure and ensuring the technological upgrade of the Science, Technology and Society Network (RCTS).
+At the same time, it has enabled the internal networks of nine public higher education institutions to be trained and to respond to the challenge of the digital divide.

 With a total investment of 17 million Euros, 13 of which came from the European Regional Development Fund (ERDF), RCTS100 has set itself an ambitious goal: "To strengthen research, technological development, and innovation.